rajat85/fresh_tomatoes/README.md

 1. Install node.js and sails.js.
 2. Install mysql server with mysql client.
 3. Create database called fresh_tomatoes.
-4. Clone this application from github
+4. Clone this application from github.
 5. Change user name and password for database connection as per your local mysql configuration.
 Typically the configuration for database connection is available under fresh_tomatoes/config/connections.js.
 Please refer the below code excerpt to change the connection parameters:

 ```